 Warning: Details in this story may be disturbing to some readers.
 Discretion is advised.

-The IIO investigates all officer-related incidents that result in serious harm or death, whether or not there is any allegation of wrongdoing.
+The IIO is the independent civilian oversight agency of the police in British Columbia and is responsible for investigating all officer-related incidents that result in serious harm or death, regardless of whether or not there is any allegation of wrongdoing.